- Dr Andreas Hackl

 - +44 (0)131 6515357

 Research and expertise

 I am currently a Teaching Fellow in the Anthropology of Development.
-My main course in 2017/2018 is Social Development.
+My main courses are Social Development and The Anthropology of Displacement and Migration.

 This postdoctoral research built on my PhD in Social Anthropology, completed in 2016 at the University of Edinburgh after two years of research among Palestinians in the city of Tel Aviv, funded by a DOC-Fellowship of the Austrian Academy of Sciences.

 Since 2011 I have also worked as a media correspondent and freelance analyst in Israel-Palestine and Jordan.
 I have been Israel-Palestine correspondent of the Austrian newspapaer Wiener Zeitung and until 2014, Jerusalem correspondent of the Sunday edition of the Swiss newspaper Neue Zürcher Zeitung (NZZ).
 I also contributed regularly to the leading agency for humanitarian news and analysis, IRIN.

 As a way to bridge my work in journalism with research in social anthropology, I am actively involved in campaigns and projects that aim for stronger public engagement and collaborative work in research.
 To this end I co-founded the online magazine Transformations: A new voice on culture, politics and change, and curate the blog series Rethinking Peace & Conflict Research in Edinburgh for the Global Justice Academy (GJA) Blog.

 The most recent emerging research interest of mine is digital anthropology and digital economy, including questions about big data, data science in anthropology, and especially the role of digital labour for vulnerable populations.